kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

-# Install Kubecost on Redhat OpenShift
+# Install Kubecost on Red Hat OpenShift

 ## Architecture overview:

-Currently, there are two main options to deploy Kubecost on Red Hat OpenShift Cluster (OCP).
+Currently, there are two main options to deploy Kubecost on Red Hat OpenShift Cluster (OCP):

+1. Standard deployment
+2. Grafana managed Prometheus deployment

 ### Standard deployment:

 Kubecost is installed with Cost Analyzer and Prometheus as a time-series database.
 Data is gathered by the Prometheus installed with Kubecost (bundled Prometheus).
-Other metrics are scraped by bundled Prometheus from OCP monitoring stack managed components like Kube State Metrics (KSM), Openshift Service Mesh (OSM), CAdvisor, etc ....
-Kubecost then pushes and queries metrics to/from bundled Prometheus.
+Other metrics are scraped by bundled Prometheus from OCP monitoring stack managed components like Kube State Metrics (KSM), Openshift Service Mesh (OSM), CAdvisor, etc...
+Kubecost then pushes and queries metrics to and  from bundled Prometheus.
 Enterprise setup could also work with Thanos as an additional component.

 The standard deployment is illustrated in the following diagram: